Security-Onion-Solutions/securityonion-docs/netsniff-ng.rst

 Reducing Storage
 ----------------

 Full packet capture obviously requires lots of disk space.
 Trimming your pcaps can allow you to store pcap for longer periods of time.
-For more information, please see `Trimming PCAPs <Trimming-PCAPs>`_.
+For more information, please see the `Trimming PCAPs <Trimming-PCAPs>`_ section.

 More Information
 ----------------